 How many rods to bring?

-The list above is not extensive and acts only as a general guide for the uninitiated.
+The list above is not conclusive and acts only as a general guide for the uninitiated.
 Tackle (usually only rod and reel) may also be included into your fishing package, so do check.
 It is good practise to always check with your fishing guide or captain as they will have up-to-date current news on what is biting!

 Finally, always practise catch and release.
-You are not a fish-monger, so take only what you can consume immediately.
+You are not a fish-monger, so take only what you personally can consume immediately.
 Good luck and happy fishing!